pyscf/pyscf.github.io/source/modules/gto.rst

 also :ref:`symm`).
 The symmetry adapted orbitals are held in :attr:`Mole.symm_orb` as a list of 2D arrays.
-Each element of the list is an AO (atomic orbital) to SO (symmetry-adapted orbital) transformation matrix for an irreducible representation.
+Each element of the list is an AO (atomic orbital) to SO (symmetry-adapted orbital) transformation matrix of an irreducible representation.
 The name of the irreducible representations are stored in :attr:`Mole.irrep_name` and their internal IDs (see more details in :ref:`symm`) are stored in :attr:`Mole.irrep_id`::